Facebook is banned in China. Google is also banned. But Airbnb isn’t.

-That’s Airbnb's former Senior Legal Counsel stressing the importance of this license.
-Without it, you literally can’t put up a single website in China, and it’s far from a simple process.
+Without a license, you can’t put up a single website in China, and even with one it’s far from a simple process.
 You need a local law firm in China to help you with the filings and have your web hosting provider vetted by Chinese authorities.

-Airbnb is a big company though, so they clearly have the resources to set up a team in China to handle this, but the specific structure they used to build their Chinese division is unlike any normal corporate structure.
-And here’s where it gets really weird.
+Airbnb is a big company, though, so they have the resources to set up a team in China to handle this, but the specific structure they used to build their Chinese division is unlike any normal corporate structure.
+And here’s where it gets bizarre.

 Under Chinese law, foreign ownership in most Chinese industries is prohibited.
-Companies like Alibaba aren't allowed to have non-Chinese shareholders, but there’s a work around.
-It’s called the Variable Interest Entity or VIE, and this is really the heart of the China loophole.
+Companies like Alibaba aren't allowed to have non-Chinese shareholders, but there’s a workaround.
+It’s called the Variable Interest Entity or VIE, which is the heart of the China loophole.

 A Variable Interest Entity is essentially just a shell company.
-The entity is set up to hold all the assets the company owns in China, but because of Chinese law, the entity isn’t technically owned by the controlling company.
+The entity is set up to hold all the company’s assets in China, but because of Chinese law, the entity isn’t technically owned by the controlling company.

-So Airbnb created one of these variable interest entities to operate in China, but it doesn’t own a single share of it.
-Instead, there is a complex web of legal agreements between Airbnb and their Chinese counterpart that gives Airbnb a claim on the profits belonging to the shell entity, but there is no recognition of any actual ownership.
+So Airbnb created one of these variable interest entities to operate in China, but it doesn’t own a single share.
+Instead, a complex web of legal agreements between Airbnb and their Chinese counterpart gives Airbnb a claim on the profits belonging to the shell entity, but there is no recognition of any actual ownership.

-This model was actually first developed by Enron to perpetuate a massive fraud at the turn of the millennium and it has major risks.
+Enron first developed this model to perpetrate a massive fraud at the turn of the millennium, and it has major risks.
 If you’ve seen the recent volatility of Chinese stocks on American exchanges, it’s all because of the VIE structure.
-Because Airbnb lacks clear control over their China operations, there’s a chance that laws could change and they could have to forfeit everything very quickly.
+Because Airbnb lacks clear control over their China operations, there’s a chance that laws could change, and they could have to forfeit everything very quickly.

 These laws make rapid expansion into China extremely risky, and as we’ve seen, most American tech companies fail to gain traction in China.
 Airbnb was willing to undertake the challenge of getting an ICP license and setting up a Variable Interest Entity, but that doesn’t explain why China let them advance through these stages undeterred.

-The reason is that China cares a lot more about censoring information on social media than restricting commerce, and Airbnb isn’t really used for spreading information like Facebook and Twitter are.
-One of Airbnb's investors put it really well:
+The reason is that China cares a lot more about censoring information on social media than restricting commerce, and Airbnb isn’t used for spreading information like Facebook and Twitter are.
+One of Airbnb’s investors puts it best:

-Essentially, if you’re going to do business in China, you’re going to have to hand over your data and censor information that the Chinese Communist Party doesn’t want spreading.
+Essentially, if you’re going to do business in China, you will have to hand over your data and censor information that the Chinese Communist Party doesn’t want to spread.
 This requirement has proven to be insurmountable by many American tech companies.
 Google famously pulled out of China entirely after refusing to censor search results.

-But Airbnb's business isn’t built on data and censorship isn’t as much of an issue, so these Chinese rules are much less harmful to their core business.
-In order to understand how Airbnb operates and the real reason why they actually stand a chance at launching a successful China operation, we have to go back to the company’s founding.
+But Airbnb’s business isn’t built on data, and censorship isn’t as much of an issue, so these Chinese rules are much less harmful to their core business.
+To understand how Airbnb operates and the real reason why they actually stand a chance at launching a successful China operation, we have to go back to the company’s founding.

-In 2015, Brian Chesky, the founder of Airbnb stood on stage with Xi Jinping at a US-China technology summit.
-But just 8 years earlier, he was a broke entrepreneur looking for a way to pay his rent.
+In 2015, Brian Chesky, the founder of Airbnb, stood on stage with Xi Jinping at a US-China technology summit.
+But just eight years earlier, he was a broke entrepreneur looking for a way to pay his rent.

-This is October 2007, I get to San Francisco and Joe tells me the rent is $1,150.
+This is October 2007, I get to San Francisco, and Joe tells me the rent is $1,150.
 I didn’t have enough money for rent.
 That weekend, this international design conference was coming to San Francisco.
 We went to this conference website, and we noticed on this conference website, they had a hotels tab.
-And we clicked on the hotels tab.
-And in the hotels tab, there are always hotels and next to every hotel, it said, “sold out”, “sold out”, “sold out”.
+And we clicked on the hotel’s tab.
+And in the hotel’s tab, there are always hotels, and next to every hotel, it said, “sold out,” “sold out,” “sold out.”
 And at that point, we just had this idea.
-We said, “well, designers need a place to stay, we literally have no money, in fact I don’t know how I’m gonna make rent.”
-So we thought, what if we just created a bed and breakfast for the design conference? - Brian Chesky
+We said, “well, designers need a place to stay; we literally have no money, in fact, I don’t know how I’m gonna make rent.”
+So we thought, what if we just created bed and breakfast for the design conference? - Brian Chesky

 So they created the first Airbnb ever in their own apartment.
 The idea didn’t take off immediately, but after testing the idea again at a few other conferences, they began to think the idea had traction.

-And it’s this idea of building a community and sharing culture that really drives Airbnb to expand globally.
-Airbnb’s mission is to “create a world where anyone can belong anywhere” and in order to achieve that mission, Airbnb has to be available in every part of the world, even if that expansion comes at a very significant cost.
+And it’s this idea of building a community and sharing culture that drives Airbnb to expand globally.
+Airbnb’s mission is to “create a world where anyone can belong anywhere.”
+To achieve that mission, Airbnb has to be available in every part of the world, even if that expansion comes at a very high cost.

 The first few funding rounds for Airbnb were pretty small by Silicon Valley standards.
-They joined Y-Combinator in 2009 and received $20 thousand dollars in exchange for 6% of the company.
-The entire global financial system had just collapsed and America was still recovering from the great recession, so startup valuations were definitely depressed.
+They joined Y-Combinator in 2009 and received $20 thousand in exchange for 6% of the company.
+The entire global financial system had just collapsed, and America was still recovering from the great recession, so startup valuations were depressed.

-As Brian went out to raise money for Airbnb after demo day, he wasn’t getting a lot of attention.
-It was still difficult for venture capitalists to wrap their minds around the idea of staying on an airbed in a strangers house.
+As Brian went out to raise money for Airbnb after demo day, he wasn’t getting much attention.
+It was still difficult for venture capitalists to wrap their minds around the idea of staying on an airbed in a stranger’s house.
 But one venture capitalist knew there was something special here.
 Greg McAdoo at Sequoia Capital saw something unique in Brian and his team: they had grit.

-One of the biggest concepts Paul Graham, and really the entire Y-Combinator team tries to instill in the startups they fund is the idea of “staying alive.”
+One of the most important concepts Paul Graham and the entire Y-Combinator team tries to instill in the startups they fund is the idea of “staying alive.”
 Far too many entrepreneurs raise money and then spend it all over a few months, expecting that they will be able to raise more.
-It’s critical to instead focus on keeping your startup alive for as long as possible, by any means necessary.
+Instead, it’s critical to focus on keeping your startup alive for as long as possible, by any means necessary.

-Leveraging their design backgrounds, the team put together custom cereal boxes with each candidate's name on them and sold them as collectors items at the conventions.
-Even though this wasn’t a scalable business and really had nothing to do with Airbnb directly, they made $25 thousand dollars and were able to keep the company alive for a few months longer.
+Leveraging their design backgrounds, the team put custom cereal boxes decorated with each candidate's name and sold them as collector’s items at the conventions.
+Even though this wasn’t a scalable business and had nothing to do with Airbnb directly, they made $25 thousand and were able to keep the company alive for a few months longer.

 This story resonated with Paul Graham, who accepted Airbnb into the 2009 YC cohort, and when Greg McAdoo asked PG what team had the most grit, it was an easy answer.

-That willingness to grind it out when times were tough allowed Airbnb to survive long enough to raise more money, and I think this determination is a big reason why Airbnb has been able to overcome so many challenges in China.
+That willingness to grind it out when times were tough allowed Airbnb to survive long enough to raise more money, and this determination is a big reason why Airbnb has overcome so many challenges in China.

-Brian and the Airbnb team were able to raise a $600 thousand dollar seed round after demo day and quickly followed that with a $7 million dollar series A in 2010.
-These are pretty typical figures for young startups, and are even a little low by present day standards, but Airbnb's Series B round was where things really changed.
-They raised a massive $112 million dollars from Andreessen Horowitz, and the reason was clear: Airbnb had to go global.
+Brian and the Airbnb team raised a $600 thousand seed round after demo day and quickly followed that with a $7 million series A in 2010.
+These are pretty typical figures for young startups and are even a little low by present-day standards, but Airbnb’s Series B round was where things really changed.
+They raised a massive $112 million from Andreessen Horowitz, and the reason was clear: Airbnb had to go global.

-A group called Rocket Internet had launched an Airbnb clone in Europe called Wimdu and this was a major threat to Airbnb's long term plans.
-Within 3 months of closing the Series B, Airbnb had opened its first international office in London.
+A group called Rocket Internet had launched an Airbnb clone in Europe called Wimdu, and this was a significant threat to Airbnb’s long-term plans.
+Within three months of closing the Series B, Airbnb had opened its first international office in London.
 Airbnb wound up beating Wimdu and establishing a strong foothold in Europe, but Asia would be another matter entirely.